egberts/egberts.github.io-src/content/articles/networkmanager-dhclient.md

 * `wpad` keyword is one nasty imposition.
 I cannot get rid of it.
 And it has caused problem with some public WiFi.
 I filed a bug report, they won't fix it.
 * `rfc3442-classless-static-route` is another.
-I can forsee a few scenario that needs to get rid of this but it is very rare.
+I can foresee a few scenario that needs to get rid of this but it is very rare.
 * `ms-classless-static-route` - Also needed only by Microsoft DHCP servers.
 Totally useless otherwise.
 Is very problematic when some other DHCP